 1) You are not allowed to take photos inside the chapels of the monasteries, but photography of the architecture is allowed; 2) You should take off your hat and sunglasses to show respect when you entering a monastery.
 Wearing shorts and exposing shoulders are disrespectful; 3) Try to walk and talk quietly to not disturb the living and study of the monks in the monasteries.

-Tips of today: 1.
+Tips for today: 1.
 Best time to visit Namtso is from June to September; 2.
 Wear warm and thick clothes to prevent from cold and wild.
-3. Accommodation condition in Namtso area is basic.
-To protect the invironment, it is not allowed to stay over night at the lakeside of Namtso.
+3. You have to pay some money to the local peopale if you take photos with yaks and Tibetan Mastiff.

 Today is free for you until your tour guide transfer you to the airport in time for your flight or drop you off at Lhasa train station.
 Tour ends.
 Thanks for traveling with Tibet Discovery!